 Ron Burkle, one of the preeminent investors in retail, hospitality, technology and distribution industries, is also a three-time Stanley Cup champion as co-owner of the Pittsburgh Penguins.

-Burkle teamed with Mario Lemieux to buy the team out of bankruptcy in September, 1999, and together they have become one of the outstanding ownership duos in professional sports, winning three Cups from 2009-2017
+Burkle teamed with Mario Lemieux to buy the team out of bankruptcy in September 1999, and together they have become one of the most outstanding ownership duos in professional sports, winning three Cups from 2009-2017

 Among Burkle's many significant contributions to the Penguins was his essential role in negotiations for a new arena.
-PPG Paints Arena is considered one of the finest indoor facilities in North America and has attracted many national-level events to Pittsburgh, including NCAA basketball and hockey.
-But he also helped create a winning mindset for the Penguins organization both on and off the ice.
+PPG Paints Arena is considered one of the finest indoor facilities in North America and has attracted many national-level events to Pittsburgh, including NCAA basketball, hockey, volleyball, and wrestling.
+He also helped create a winning mindset for the Penguins organization both on and off the ice.

 Although Burkle prefers to operate quietly and behind the scenes, Lemieux praises his immense role in the team's success.